Note: the appeals court reversed this case. You can read about the appeals case here.

 Congress included various notice requirements in the Code given the severity of the consequences for those notices for taxpayers.
 Notice requirements are not imposed for trivial matters.
 To allow the IRS to sidestep the notice requirement seems inequitable.
 And to do so based on the IRS’s own administrative guidance also seems misplaced.

-Given the administrative guidance and court cases like this one, this is a procedural issue that Congress may need to address.
+Given the administrative guidance and court cases like this one, this is a procedural issue that the appeals courts or Congress may need to address.